adawinlee/601proj/README.md

 folder contains some JSON files that are used in the components, and the css folder contains CSS files for the site.

+Link to my video walkthrough of this project: https://youtu.be/ChnwQUqCRSg

 ## Pages

 ### About